Disaster Preparedness

 KDDI OCEAN LINK and KDDI CABLE INFINITY, owned by the KDDI Group, are equipped with a base station that provides mobile phone services during disaster situations when there is no land-based base station that can provide coverage.

-In the future, we will conduct repeated demonstrations of "aircraft base station" to enable mobile phone use from the sky with the aim of commercializing mobile phone services in the event of a disaster even from the sky.
+In addition, we will conduct repeated demonstrations of "aircraft base station" to enable mobile phone use from the sky with the aim of commercializing mobile phone services in the event of a disaster even from the sky in the future.

 Providing Disaster Response Services